 - Parylene – Humidity, moisture, abrasion, thermal, and chemical resistant.
 Low dielectric properties.

-- UV Materials – Determined by the arcylated oligomer.
-UV materials drastically reduce the amount of volatile organic compounds (VOC) emission levels and reduces cure time.
+- UV Materials – Determined by the acylated oligomer.
+UV materials drastically reduce the amount of volatile organic compounds (VOC) emission levels and reduce cure time.

-During the blasting process there can be a build-up of static caused by compressed air and abrasive moving through the system; this could potentially ruin some components on the circuit board.
-To counteract the static charge an ESD blaster should be used, like the Master Problast 3 ESD or Problast 3 ESD.
+During the blasting process, there can be a build-up of static caused by compressed air and abrasive moving through the system; this could potentially ruin some components on the circuit board.
+To counteract the static charge an ESD blaster should be used, like the Master Problast 3 ESD.

 STEP 3: Decide which abrasive will would work best to remove your conformal coating

 READ: The Vaniman Guide to Microabrasive Sandblasting Media